atom/atom/docs/building-atom.md

 ## Building Atom

-These guide is meant only for users who wish to help develop atom core, if you're just intersted in using atom you should just [download atom][download].
+These guide is meant only for users who wish to help develop atom core, if you're just interested in using atom you should just [download atom][download].

 ## OSX